-Men and boys remain targets of forced recruitment into militias, where they are forced to fight.
-The Sudanese government also targets male Christians with various false charges, including 'terrorism'.
-Church leaders are the most frequent targets and government security forces monitor their activities daily.
-Christian men and boys, particularly converts, are vulnerable to beatings, imprisonment, killing, harassment within the workplace and displacement.
-Converts may be kicked out of their house and shunned by their families.
+Violent Islamic militancy continues to plague many African nations and has led to an increase in persecution.
+The government of Sudan targets male Christians with a variety of serious false charges, including "terrorism".
+Church leaders are the most frequent targets, and government security forces monitor their activities daily.
+Christian men and boys, particularly converts, are vulnerable to beatings, imprisonment, killing, harassment in the workplace, and displacement.
+Converts may be expelled from their house and shunned by families.
 Others feel forced to leave their home due to the pressure of persecution.

+- Abduction

+- Economic harassment via work / job / business

 - False charges

-- Forced to flee town/country
+- Forced to flee town / country

-- Imprisonment by government
+- Imprisonment by the government

-- Military/militia conscription/service against conscience
+- Military / militia conscription / service against conscience

 - Violence death

 - Violence physical